SeanJM/flatman-client/README.md

 # Create Node

-### Unit tests cover 100% of the code
+- Unit tests cover 100% of the code

-Now you to can create nodes with a simple interface which will be very familiar.
+- Create nodes with a simple interface which will be very familiar.
+- Get an API to simplify DOM manipulation

 Thanks to Freezer for some help for clearing up the "child" problem https://freezer.js.org/minimum-viable-view-library/